AkshayAglave007/Matrix-and-Primes-Library/README.md

 # `CPPMatrixLib` - A Portable Matrix Library in C++
 This is a simple matrix library, that is built to have a similar interface for matrices as compared to MATLAB or NumPy.
-Built as a project for [WnCC SoC '21](https://wncc-iitb.org/soc_projects/118-laxman-matrix.html).

 ### Proficiency Test:
 1. Fork & clone [CPPMatrixLib](https://github.com/relaxxpls/CPPMatrixLib)